 Only holders of record of the common stock, par value \$0.01 per share, of the Company ("Common Stock") at the close of business on April 4, 2000 (the "Record Date") will be entitled to notice of, and to vote at, the Annual Meeting.
-At the close of business on March 10, 2000, there were issued and outstanding 129,851,617 shares of Common Stock.
+At the close of business on March 30, 2000, there were issued and outstanding 129,858,217 shares of Common Stock.

 A quorum for the Annual Meeting consists of a majority of the total number of shares of Common Stock outstanding on the Record Date and entitled to vote, present in person or represented by proxy.
 Directors of the Company will be elected by a plurality vote of the shares of Common Stock represented at the Annual Meeting and entitled to vote.
-Accordingly, abstentions and broker non-votes will not affect the outcome of the election.
-The affirmative vote of a majority of the shares of Common Stock represented at the Annual Meeting and entitled to vote is required for the approval of the Incentive Plan, the approval of the Amendment to the Certificate of Incorporation, and ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent accountants for the year ending December 31, 2000.
-On such items, an abstention or broker non-vote will have no effect on the vote to ratify the appointment of independent accountants.
-The Stockholder Agreement provides that, the Reverse Stock Split will require approval by a majority of the Roche Directors and at least one Independent Director (a "Special Majority Vote").
-As of March 1, 2000, the directors and executive officers of the Company beneficially owned an aggregate of 3,264,505 shares of Common Stock, representing approximately 2.5% of the total number of shares of Common Stock outstanding on the Record Date and entitled to vote.
+Abstentions and broker non-votes will not affect the outcome of the election.
+The affirmative vote of a majority of the outstanding shares of Common Stock is required for approval of the Amendment to the Certificate of Incorporation.
+On such item, an abstention or broker non-vote will have the same effect as a negative vote.
+The affirmative vote of a majority of the shares of Common Stock represented at the Annual Meeting and entitled to vote is required for the approval of the Incentive Plan and ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent accountants for the year ending December 31, 2000.
+An abstention or broker non-vote will have no effect on the vote to ratify the appointment of independent accountants.
+However, with respect to the approval of the Incentive Plan, an abstention will have the same effect as a negative vote, but broker non-votes will not be considered "entitled to vote" and will have no effect on the approval of the proposal.
+The Stockholder Agreement provides that a reverse stock split requires approval by a majority of the Roche Directors and at least one Independent Director (a "Special Majority Vote").
+As of March 1, 2000, the directors and executive officers of the Company beneficially owned an aggregate of 4,857,505 shares of Common Stock, representing approximately 3.7% of the total number of shares of Common Stock outstanding on March 30, 2000 and entitled to vote.